Sewer Main Stoppage

 How Do We Know Your Main Line Needs Replacement?

 With years of sewer replacement experience under our belts, we have learned that if your main line backs up more than once a year, it is probably worth the time and money to simply have the problem area dug up and the line replaced.

-- There’s no two ways about it, most sewer main replacements are tough, but very necessary projects because they run entirely underground, often below gardens, lawns, driveways, or patios.
-Your yard or driveway may need to be excavated to even access the sewer main and begin the replacement process.
+- Because sewer lines run entirely underground, often below gardens, lawns, driveways, or patios, your yard or driveway may need to be excavated to access the sewer main and begin the replacement process.